taewithadot/RCW/README.md

 Credit to Pikey for his Simple Group Saving and Simple Static Saving scripts, which were modified for this project: https://github.com/thebgpikester/SimpleGroupSaving

-Credit to deadlyfishes/TTI dev team for their "ZEUS" marker script.
+Credit to deadlyfishes/TTI dev team for their "ZEUS" marker script: https://throughtheinferno.com/

 https://github.com/thebgpikester/SimpleStaticSaving